UBC-CS/cpsc330-2022W1/docs/setup.md

 ### (Optional) Git

-Most of our homework assignments will be done in JupyterLab.
-You don't have to do it but it might be easier for you to create a private Git repository for your homework assignments, especially if you plan to collaborate with your classmates.
-Check out the [git setup instructions](https://github.com/UBC-CS/cpsc330/blob/master/docs/git_installation.md)
+If you want to run lecture notebooks locally, which is highly recommended, you will need `Git` on your computer.
+Check out the [git setup instructions](https://github.com/UBC-CS/cpsc330/blob/master/docs/git_installation.md).
+Also, most of our homework assignments will be done in JupyterLab.
+You don't have to do it but it might be easier for you to create a private GitHub repository for your homework assignments, especially if you plan to collaborate with your classmates.

 ## Credit